mecid/mecid.github.io/_posts/2020-05-13-template-view-pattern-in-swiftui.md

 Looks nice, but what about Dynamic Type?
 My users can change the font size in system settings, and I want respect that font size configuration.
 It is impossible with frame modifier because it just sets the size of the view and doesn't support Dynamic Type.
 Let's what happens when I increase the font size in system settings.

 ![template-view](/public/template3.png)

+> To learn more about the benefits of Dynamic Type, take a look at my ["Dynamic Type in SwiftUI"](/2019/10/09/dynamic-type-in-swiftui/) post.

 As you can see, the frame modifier creates additional problems for us.
 It is a perfect time to introduce a template-view here.